UPDATED: April 21, 2022

-    You wouldn’t buy an expensive product without checking out reviews first, and you shouldn’t start to invest without doing your research first, either.
-Now that you understand the types of investments available, you can begin to consider where you may want to distribute available funds.
+You wouldn’t buy an expensive product without checking out reviews first, and you shouldn’t start to invest without doing your research first.
+Now that you understand the types of investments available, you can begin to consider where you may want to allocate funds.

 The most important element of research is to make sure that you understand potential investments before you jump in.
 Sometimes the best way to do that is to compare several options in which you’re most interested.

 Some people prefer to track the pros and cons of potential investments on paper or a spreadsheet.
 These options enable you to do a side by side comparison of fees, historical returns, and projected returns.
 There are also plenty of tools online that will allow you to research stocks if you want to take a more hands on approach. .